HomeTypes of ShipsWhat are RORO Ships?

 Principal Sources of Danger

-Though Ro-Ro vessel’s make a very small proportion of the Merchant marine tonnage, there have been many accidents involving these, giving rise to far worse consequences.
-It is very important to understand the “Sources of Danger “which leads to such petrifying situations.
-These sources of danger don’t only affect the safety of roll-on/roll-off vessels but also the passenger/crew in it.
+Though Ro-Ro vessels make up a very small proportion of the Merchant marine tonnage, many accidents involve them, giving rise to far worse consequences.
+It is very important to understand the “Sources of Danger “that lead to such petrifying situations.
+These sources of danger affect the safety of roll-on/roll-off vessels as well as the passengers/crew in them.

-• The unacceptable condition of the consignment constraining it to be properly lashed for Sea.
-Example: insufficient number and incorrect positioning of securing points, Weak securing points etc.
+• The unacceptable condition of the consignment constrains it from being properly lashed for Sea.
+Examples are insufficient numbers, incorrect positioning of securing points, weak securing points, etc.

 • The free surface effect in tank vehicles and tank containers which are slack;